davidwrede/chef-web-docs-1/step_install/step_install_chef_server_backup.rst

+.. tag install_chef_server_backup

 ..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
-..
 This topic is hooked in globally to install topics for Chef server applications.

-Backup the data on the |chef server|:
+Backup the data on the Chef server:

 .. code-block:: bash

    $ sudo chef-server-ctl backup

+.. end_tag